TRIQS/dft_tools/doc/tutorials/nio_csc_vasp/nio_csc.rst

 We will perform DFT+DMFT calculations for the charge-transfer insulator NiO.
 We start from scratch and provide all necessary input files to do the calculations: First for doing a single-shot calculation (and then for charge-self consistency).

+**Note: This example works with VASP version 6.5.0 or newer with hdf5 support enabled**

 VASP setup
 -------------------------------
 We start by running a simple VASP calculation to converge the charge density initially.